- What are my Options if I am a Settlement Class Member?

 - What is this Lawsuit about?

-The Lawsuit alleges that Plaintiffs paid more for JUUL products than they otherwise would have paid if they had been provided accurate information concerning the products’ addictiveness and safety.
-The Plaintiffs also claimed that JUUL products were unlawfully marketed to minors.
+The Lawsuit alleges that Plaintiffs paid more for JUUL products than they otherwise would have paid if accurate information concerning the products’ addictiveness and safety had been provided, and that JUUL products were unlawfully marketed to minors.

-The Defendants deny these allegations and assert that they did not violate any law.
+Altria denies these allegations and asserts that it did not violate any law.

 - Why is there a settlement?

-JUUL Labs, on behalf of itself and other persons and entities, and Plaintiffs have agreed to the Settlement to avoid the costs and risks of trial.
-As a result of the Settlement, members of the Settlement Class who submit valid claims will get money payments without undue delay.
-Plaintiffs and their lawyers think the Settlement is fair and reasonable for all members of the Settlement Class.
+Following the first settlement with JLI, the remaining defendant, Altria, and Plaintiffs agreed to the Altria Settlement to enable class members to receive money and avoid the costs and risks of trial against Altria.
+As a result of the Altria Settlement, members of the Settlement Class who submit valid claims (or did so previously) will get money payments without undue delay.
+Plaintiffs and their lawyers think the Altria Settlement is best for all members of the Settlement Class.

-- Which Defendants are settling and which ones are still being sued in the Lawsuit?
+- Which Defendants are in the first settlement and which ones

 - What happens next in this Lawsuit?